Crown Prince Haakon Celebrates Sami People’s Day in Kirkenes

 Sami People’s Day is celebrated since 1993 on February 6th in memory of the first Sami congress which was held in the Methodist Church in Trondheim in 1917.
 It was the first time that Norwegian and Swedish Sami came together across their national borders to work together to find solutions for common problems.Filed under Norwegian Royals

-Tagged Children, Crown Prince Haakon, Culture.
+Tagged Children, Crown Prince Haakon of Norway, Culture.